karmab/kcli/doc/index.md

 If you use cloudinit but dont specify ssh keys to inject, the default *~/.ssh/id_rsa.pub* will be used, if present.

 For kvm vms based on coreos, ignition is used instead of cloudinit although the syntax is the same.

+A similar mechanism allows customization for cloud providers.

 ## Profiles configuration